 - Positional tracking, Standing VR, Seated VR

-The Samsung Gear VR has a super AMOLED display, wide field of view, precise head-tracking and with low latency it brings reality to the virtual.
+The Samsung Gear VR is an exception goggle.
+It has a super AMOLED display, wide field of view, precise head-tracking and with low latency it brings reality to the virtual.
 The Samsung Gear VR works seamlessly with Galaxy smartphones.
 All you need to do is slip in your phone and you’re free to take on the world and beyond.

 To reach new levels, a comfortable headset is a must.
 That’s why with a wider interface, the Samsung Gear VR is now 19% lighter compared to the previous model and with its larger touchpad, you get easy and accurate control.